samarti/wemeep-users-service/README.md

 http://host:8080/users/

 Data: { body: { username:<someUsername>, email:<someEmail>, ... } }
-Returns the user id registration was successful
+Returns the user id if registration was successful
 ```
 - Get a user with `GET` at